 Early Notables of the Colearde family (pre 1700)

-More information is included under the topic Early Colearde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 148 words (11 lines of text) are included under the topic Early Colearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Colearde family to the New World and Oceana
+Migration of the Colearde family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Coleardes to arrive on North American shores: Mary Collard who settled in Barbados in 1686; Stephen Collard settled in Maryland in 1737; Thomas Collard settled in Charles Town [Charleston], South Carolina in 1822.

 Related Stories +

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.